 State legislators and local governments have investigated a number of plans to prevent the problem of teenage drinking and driving.
 All states and the District of Columbia now have 21-year-old minimum drinking age laws.
 These laws have reduced accident deaths for 18 to 20-year-old drivers by 13 percent, saving about 15,667 lives since 1975.

 Also, all states plus the District of Columbia have instituted zero-tolerance laws.
-This means that drivers under the age of 21 with more than a trace of alcohol in their blood are considered to be legally intoxicated and face immediate suspension of their driver's license.
-The threat of losing a license may catch a teen's attention quicker than anything, including trying to instill a fear of injury or death.
+This means that drivers under the age of 21 with more than a trace of alcohol in their blood are considered to be legally intoxicated and face immediate suspension of their driver's licenses.
+The threat of losing a license may catch a teen's attention quicker than anything, including a fear of injury or death that many parents work to instill.